-IELTS listening section 1 is perhaps the easiest part of IELTS listening exam.
+IELTS listening section 1 is perhaps the easiest part of the IELTS listening exam.
 The reason is that you have simple questions of form filling or short notes type.
 If you can get all the ten questions right in this section, it would be quite good for you to boost up your band score in the listening module.

 Now that we know what kind of questions are asked, let’s look at 5 simple strategies you can adopt for section 1 of IELTS listening.